coostdocs/codoc/content/en/co/str.md

 - These functions convert a string to integer types.
 - The parameter s can take an unit `k, m, g, t, p` at the end, which is not case sensitive.
-- **These functions return 0 on error, and the errno will be ERANGE or EINVAL**.
+- If the conversion is successful, the error code is 0.
+Otherwise, the error code is set to ERANGE or EINVAL, and 0 is returned.
+Call `co::error()` to get the error code.

 - Example